OTIS: Learning High-Quality Time Series Features With Tiny Encoders: Domain Signature Analysis

 \subsection{Inter-Domain Analysis}

-A visualisation of all domain-specific variate embeddings learned during pre-training is provided in Figure \ref{fig:app_embeddings}.
-We find that \texttt{OTiS} learns a meaningful latent space, where embeddings of domains with shared high-level semantics cluster closely together.
+A visualisation of all domain-specific variate embeddings learned during pre-training is provided in Figure \ref{fig:app_embeddings}. \texttt{OTiS} learns a meaningful latent space, where embeddings of domains with shared high-level semantics cluster closely together.